YongoDavid/Demo-2024/README.md

 Password saved and working as it should , all Thanks to God workbench and my server versions are not compatabale right now but server , workbench and the database is working just fine , the compatability is not a critical issue now i can delve into MySQL proper and run all the database long needed for my projects

+practicws a little with mysql and getting a hand of it